Skip to main content

 finally becoming noticeable.

-Disclaimer: This content is intended for educational and self-observational purposes only and is not medical advice, diagnosis, or treatment.
+This content is intended for educational and self-observational purposes only and is not medical advice, diagnosis, or treatment.
 Functional Wellness & Recovery is a body-led way of organizing awareness around patterns that may be contributing to how someone feels.
 It is not a substitute for licensed medical care.
 Always seek appropriate medical attention for new, severe, worsening, or persistent symptoms.